 - In a bowl, whisk together the all-purpose flour, dried thyme, mustard powder, onion powder, garlic powder, paprika, cayenne pepper, salt and black pepper until well combined.
 Set aside.

-- In another bowl, whisk sriracha (or hot sauce) with buttermilk until combined.
+- In another bowl, whisk together buttermilk and sriracha (or hot sauce) until combined.
 Place chicken into buttermilk mixture and place in the fridge for an hour.

 - After an hour, remove chicken breast pieces from the buttermilk and allow excess buttermilk to drip off, back into the bowl.